-As my wife and I approach our 21st anniversary, my mind isn’t just on financial matters, but the occasion did lead me to reflect recently on the best financial advice we received before we got married.
+As my family prepares to go to a wedding, I’ve been thinking about the best financial advice my wife and I received before we got married.
 It came from the pastor who led us through some pre-marital counseling.

 What to do with a second income

-When a couple gets married, one of the biggest financial temptations they face is what I call Delusions of DINKhood (Double Income No Kids).
+When a couple gets married, one of the biggest financial temptations they face is Delusions of DINKhood (Double Income No Kids).
 Since they typically both have jobs, it’s easy to get swept up in thinking of all they’ll be able to afford with two incomes.
 The home!
 The cars!
-The nights on the town!
+The vacations!

 It sounds like such freedom.
 And it can lead to such a jail.